jeffh/QNATs/README.md

 ```
 bundle install # if you have bundler
-gem instal 'colorize' # or directly install the only dependency
+gem install 'colorize' # or directly install the only dependency
 ```

 Running